legacysurvey/legacysurvey/pages/dr2/description.rst

 image calibration parameters (such as the PSF) to float.
 Only the source properties were allowed to float in DR2.
 These are continuous properties for the object centers, fluxes, and the shape parameters.
-The discontinous properties are the choice for each source model: point source, "simple" galaxy, exponential, deVaucouleurs, or a composite exponential+deVauc.

-Five morphological types are used: point sources, "simple" galaxies (an exponential profile with a fixed 0.45\ |Prime| effective radius and round profile), deVaucouleurs profiles
+There is also the discrete choice of which model type to use.
+In DR2, five morphological types are used: point sources, "simple" galaxies (an exponential profile with a fixed 0.45\ |Prime| effective radius and round profile), deVaucouleurs profiles